pgarco/pgarco.github.io/_talks/2025-12-07-dissertation-defense.md

 location: "Berlin, Germany"
 ---

-A methodological and conceptual contribution to the study of explanations in political text.
+A methodological and conceptual contribution to the study of explanations in political discourse.

-This dissertation introduces a semi-supervised, NLP-based framework for identifying and measuring causal attributions in political discourse.
-It presents PolitiCAUSE, the first corpus of political text annotated for causality, evaluates Large Language Models for causal language extraction, and demonstrates how non-attribution functions as a framing strategy in media coverage.
+This dissertation introduces a framework for identifying and measuring causal attributions in political discourse.
+It presents PolitiCAUSE, the first corpus of political text annotated for causality, evaluates Language Models for causal language extraction, and demonstrates how non-attribution functions as a framing strategy in media coverage.

 [View slides](/files/dissertation-defense-slides.html)